RazielLluch/CSC172-AssociationMining-Lluch/README.md

     | min | 0.306000 | 0.306000 | 0.250000 | 0.374251 | 0.900161 |
     | max | 0.668000 | 0.668000 | 0.400000 | 0.868263 | 1.456818 |

+- Further filtering was done to remove rule sets whos antecedents and consequents are the exact vice-versa of one another. sine support and lift are the same regardless of the order of the association rule, the rule-pair whos vice-versa had the lower confidence was dropped in order get relevant results from this
-- After filtering, 71 out of the original 116 rules were left.
+- After filtering, 42 out of the original 116 rules were left.

 ### 3.4 Evaluation Metrics
 - **Support**